kevando/chaz-app/documentation/ROADMAP.md

 addRec button on every page, track where its clicked, add type auto fill disable logging for production
-bug: welcome button not aligned, do work on iphone5
+bug: welcome button not aligned, do work on iphone5 build mechanism to fresh data for users, force logout or something (like if i expanded music into bands and songs)

+ - Add Rec button on more pages with pre-filled information for easier add

 ### Beta Roadmap